markshmidt/coffee-shop-app/README.md

 # Coffee Island POS — [https://mariia-shmidt-portfolio.com/coffeeshopapp/](https://mariia-shmidt-portfolio.com/coffeeshopapp/login/)

 A full-stack Point of Sale (POS) web application built with Django, designed for Coffee Island coffee shop, but suitable for all small similar businesses.
-It provides order management, item configuration, categories, variants, loyalty points, receipt handling, and more.
+It provides order management, item configuration, categories, variants, loyalty points, receipt handling, analytics dashboard and more.

 ### This project includes: